SurrealDB Docs Logo

 You can set a default value for a field using the DEFAULT clause.
 The default value will be used if no value is provided for the field.

-Alter a passed value
+Altering a passed value

 You can alter a passed value using the VALUE clause.
 This is useful for altering the value of a field before it is stored in the database.
-In the example below, the VALUE clause is used to ensure that the email address is always stored in lowercase characters by using the string::lowercase function.

--- Ensure that an email address is always stored in lowercase characters
+-- Ensure that an email address is always stored in lowercase characters DEFINE FIELD email ON TABLE user TYPE string VALUE string::lowercase($value);

 Asserting rules on fields